pocomane/brewed-in-the-apocalypse/bita.md

 TODO : remove the fortune points ?

-__Add a trait__ - when you have to add a trait, add into the trait section of your character sheet a word, or a very small sentence, that describe a quality, an ability, or a tendency of the character.
+__Add a trait__ - when you have to add a trait, add into the trait section of your character sheet one or few words that describe a quality, an ability, or a tendency of the character.
 If the character had more than 16 traits, one must be deleted first.
 The new trait that must be linked to other two already in the character sheet, unless it is one of the first 4 of the character.
 All the trait ever written on a character sheet must be different each other.

 The traits will give you a mechanical bonus to any roll when acting according to the traits.
 They should also describe how the character acts in the fiction,